 - If there is not enough available capacity on the memory card, you may not be able to record the number of CS images indicated on the monitor screen.
-Make sure your memory card has sufficient remaining capacity before shooting with using continuous shutter. - With continuous shutter, exposure and focus for the first image are applied for successive images as well. - When using a continuous shutter mode, keep the camera still until shooting is finished. - In the Continuous Shutter mode, the flash setting automatically becomes (flash off). - · Zoom is disabled during continuous shutter operations. - 9M, 3:2, or 16:9 cannot be selected as the image size while High Speed CS is being used.
-If you enter the High Speed CS mode while one of these image sizes is selected, the camera will record 6M size images. - The maximum number of images that can be recorded during each High Speed CS session is limited, regardless of how much memory card storage capacity is available.
+Make sure your memory card has sufficient remaining capacity before shooting with using continuous shutter. - With continuous shutter, exposure and focus for the first image are applied for successive images as well. - When using a continuous shutter mode, keep the camera still until shooting is finished. - In the Continuous Shutter mode, the flash setting automatically becomes (Flash Off). - · Zoom is disabled during continuous shutter operations. - The following image sizes cannot be selected while shooting with High Speed CS: "10M", "3:2", "16:9".
+Entering the High Speed CS mode while any one of these image sizes is selected will cause the image size setting to change to "9M" automatically. - The maximum number of images that can be recorded during each High Speed CS session is limited, regardless of how much memory card storage capacity is available.